jasdel/vim-go-scratchpad/README.md

 # vim-go-scratchpad

-Vim plugin to create local scratch playground like Go files for experimentation.
+Vim plugin to create temporary local scratch playground like environment to experiment with Go code.

 ## Install